ChaahatSingal/Exchange/README.md

-It is a exchange platform where trades occur
+I have tried to make the demo of platform where crypto exchange takes place